Learning logic programs by discovering higher-order abstractions: Introduction

-The first two rules are the same as our previous uppercase string transformation program.
-The final two rules define a \emph{g} relation that takes a list of natural numbers and adds one to each element, e.g. \emph{[3,4,5] $\mapsto$ [4,5,6]}.
+This program takes a list of natural numbers and adds one to each element, e.g. \emph{[3,4,5] $\mapsto$ [4,5,6]}.

-In the abstract stage, we first discover candidate higher-order abstractions for this program, such as\footnote{ There are many more candidate abstractions than those shown but we exclude them for brevity.}:
+Suppose we want to refactor the program $P = h_1 \cup h_2$.
+In the abstract stage, we discover abstractions of $P$, such as\footnote{ There are more abstractions but we exclude them for brevity.}:

-In this program, the symbol \emph{P} is a higher-order variable that quantifies over predicate symbols.
-The invented predicate symbol \emph{ho} defines a higher-order abstraction which corresponds to \emph{map}.
-To be clear, a human does not provide the candidate abstractions.
+The invented relation \emph{ho} defines a higher-order abstraction which corresponds to \emph{map}.
+The symbol \emph{X} is a higher-order variable that quantifies over predicate symbols.

-In the compress stage, we search for abstractions that compress the original program.
-To perform this search, we follow \citet{knorf} and formulate the problem as a \emph{constraint optimisation problem} (COP) \cite{CPHandbook}.
-Doing so allows us to (i) discover the optimal (best compression) set of abstractions, and (ii) harness state-of-the-art constraint solvers \cite{ortools}.
+In the compress stage, we search for a subset of abstractions that compresses the input program.
+We formulate this problem as a \emph{constraint optimisation problem} (COP) \cite{CPHandbook}.
+We output a refactored program with abstractions, such as $P' = h_3 \cup h_4$, where $h_4$ is: